Piers Morgan Uncensored

 George: I wouldn’t die for Macron or Scholz.

-Piers: So only here?
-Only here, you’d only die for here?
+Piers: You’d only die for here?

-George: It’s a farce when people who need a billion and a half dollars even to run against the incumbent president—that is inherently fraudulent.
+George: What’s democratic about what we have?
+This democracy you talk of is a farce.
+Trump versus Biden—that’s your democracy?
+You want me to die for that?
+That democracy is a farce.
+It’s a farce when people who need a billion and a half dollars even to run against the incumbent president—that is inherently farsical.
 When it is two octogenarians, one pooing his pants in front of the Pope, the other from behind bars in a cell for paying a hooker money—hush money—out of his company accounts, that’s democracy?

 Piers: She wasn’t a prostitute.
 Stormy Daniels wasn’t a prostitute.
 She was an adult entertainer.
-There’s a difference.

-George: Okay, let me end on something completely different.
+Piers: Let me end on something completely different.
 I’ve enjoyed our debate, by the way.
 Let’s end up with this, which is extraordinarily, you told me something before we came on air that you were watching my interview with Fiona Harvey, who is the real-life Martha from Baby Reindeer.
 And you suddenly revealed to me that you had a problem with her in your life.
 Tell me about it.

 George: I saw her sitting in this chair.
 I was riveted by your interview, which, by the way, was a master class—Morgan at his best.
 And it took me right back to the 1980s when stalking was up close and personal because there were no emails, no texting.
 You had to either phone someone on their landline or turn up at their door.
 That’s real stalking, and that’s what she did to me.